-Assam final NRC list released on 31st August 2019.
-This list excluded 19,06,657 people while 3.11 crore make it to citizenship list.
+Assam's final NRC list released on 31st August 2019.
+This list excluded 19,06,657 people while 3.11 crore makes it to the citizenship list.
 A total of 3.29 crore people had applied for it.

-Does exclusion from the list mean declaration of foreigner?
+Does exclusion from the list means the declaration of the foreigner?

-No; those excluded from the list can apply to the foreigners tribunals which are quasi judicial bodies exists under the 1964 law.
+No; those excluded from the list can apply to the foreigners' tribunals which are quasi-judicial bodies that exist under the 1964 law.
 These people can appeal to these tribunals within 120 days from the release of the list.

-If anybody is declared foreigner at foreigners tribunals then he/she can approach to the higher courts.
-If somebody is declared foreigner by the courts then he/she can be arrested in the detention centre.
+If anybody is declared foreigner at foreigners tribunals then he/she can approach the higher courts.
+If somebody is declared a foreigner by the courts then he/she can be arrested in the detention center.
 As of July 2019; there are 1,17,164 persons have been declared foreigners out of which 1,145 are in the detention.

 So this was the full detail on the National Register of Citizenship (NRC) we have explained the objectives of the NRC, its process and documents required to prove the citizenship of Assam.
 This topic is very important for the mains exams of UPSC and other state service commissions.